monkpit/monkblog/static/markdown/proposal.md

 We assume the following conditions to be true or fulfilled for the project to be successful:

 * The project is supported by all departments involved
-* The project team is able to devote 100% of their working time to this project only
+* The project team is able to fully devote their working time to this project
 * The budget is adequate to cover the scope of the project

 #### Risks ####